alkaline-ml/pmdarima/_sources/tips_and_tricks.rst.txt

 .. code-block:: python

-    from pyramid.arima.stationarity import ADFTest
+    from pmdarima.arima.stationarity import ADFTest

     # Test whether we should difference at the alpha=0.05
     # significance level
     adf_test = ADFTest(alpha=0.05)
     p_val, should_diff = adf_test.is_stationary(y)  # (0.99, False)

 The verdict, per the ADF test, is that we should *not* difference.
-Pyramid also provides a more handy interface for estimating your ``d`` parameter more directly:
+Pmdarima also provides a more handy interface for estimating your ``d`` parameter more directly:

 .. code-block:: python

-    from pyramid.arima.utils import ndiffs
+    from pmdarima.arima.utils import ndiffs

     # Estimate the number of differences using an ADF test:
     n_adf = ndiffs(y, test='adf')  # -> 0